manuarora700/integrate-payments/README.md

 # Support

 Your support matters.
-It pushed me to do more Open Source contributions and give back to the community.
+It pushes me to do more Open Source contributions and give back to the community.

 <a href="https://www.buymeacoffee.com/manuarora" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>